Mark Galeotti

-Mark Galeotti (born October 1965) is a London-based political scientist, lecturer and writer on transnational crime and Russian security affairs and director of the consultancy Mayak Intelligence.
-He is an honorary professor at the UCL School of Slavonic and East European Studies, a senior associate fellow at the Royal United Services Institute, and an associate fellow in Euro-Atlantic geopolitics at the Council on Geostrategy.
+Mark Galeotti (born 15 October 1965) is a British historian, lecturer and writer on transnational crime and Russian security affairs and director of the consultancy Mayak Intelligence.
+He is an honorary professor at the UCL School of Slavonic and East European Studies, and an associate fellow in Euro-Atlantic geopolitics at the Council on Geostrategy, as well as formerly a senior associate fellow at the Royal United Services Institute.

 Education, career

-Born in Surrey, England, Galeotti was educated at Tiffin School (grammar academy) in Kingston upon Thames and Robinson College, Cambridge, where he studied history.
+Born in Kingston upon Thames, England, Galeotti was educated at Tiffin School (grammar academy) in Kingston upon Thames and Robinson College, Cambridge, where he studied history.
 He then switched to the London School of Economics and completed his doctorate, supervised by Dominic Lieven, on the impact of the Afghan war on the USSR.

-Formerly, he was a senior researcher at the Institute of International Relations Prague and head of its Centre for European Security.
+He was a senior researcher at the Institute of International Relations Prague and head of its Centre for European Security.

 He remains a senior non-resident fellow with the IIR.
 Before moving to Prague, he was clinical professor of global affairs at the Center for Global Affairs at New York University.
 Before moving to NYU, he was head of the history department at Keele University, visiting professor of public security at the School of Criminal Justice at Rutgers–Newark (2005-6) and senior research fellow at the Foreign and Commonwealth Office (1996–97).
 He has also been a visiting professor at MGIMO (Moscow) and Charles University (Prague).
 For the academic year 2018–19 he was a Jean Monnet Fellow at the European University Institute.

-On 14 June 2022, Galeotti was among the 29 people from the United Kingdom banned by the Russian government from travel in their land.
+On 14 June 2022, Galeotti was among 29 people from the United Kingdom banned by the Russian government from travelling to Russia.